abonzini/ODLBoardGame/CardDatabase/CardData/readme.md

 Then, you'd look for the specific card.
 The path is deduced by the index.txt previously mentioned.

-The json file is somewhat complex, describes the card in its totality, as well as how the card is played and describes the board entity too.
+The json file is somewhat complex, describes the card in its totality.
+Thhis means, it contains all the data needed to describe how a card is played, visualized, and the effects it has once it's actually placed on the board.
-Every card, no matter the type, has the following elements inside no matter what:
+Every card, no matter the type, has the following elements:

 ```
-"EntityPrintInfo":
+"PrePlayInfo":
 {
     "Id": 0,
+    "EntityType": "NONE",
     "Title": "",
     "Text": "",
     "Cost": "",